Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Base point free theorems for pseudo-klt pairs

-In this section, we generalize the Kawamata-Shokurov base point free theorem and Kawamata's theorem:~Theorem \ref{thm2} for {\em{klt pairs}} to {\em{quasi klt pairs}}.
-First, we introduce the notion of quasi klt pairs.
+In this section, we generalize the Kawamata--Shokurov base point free theorem and Kawamata's theorem:~Theorem \ref{thm2} for {\em{klt pairs}} to {\em{pseudo-klt pairs}}.
+We think that our formulation is useful when we study lc centers (see Proposition \ref{7878}).
+First, we introduce the notion of {\em{pseudo-klt pairs}}.